bioconda/bioconda-recipes/README.md

 Please visit the new docs at https://bioconda.github.io/contributor/index.html for details.

 ## Nightly build status
 The nightly build any recipes that exist on master but were not successfully uploaded to the [bioconda channel](https://anaconda.org/bioconda).
-Any failure in the nightly build should be resolved with aPR for the affected recipe.
+Any failure in the nightly build should be resolved with a PR for the affected recipe.

 | arch | build status |
 |------|--------------|